mochabyte0x/mochabyte0x.github.io/_posts/2025-06-11-Evade-Modern-AVs-in-2025.md

 #define AES_BLOCK_SIZE 16
 ```

-The key and iv are declared as macros at the top of `main.c`:
+The key and iv are declared at the top of `main.c`:

 ```c
 uint8_t aes_k[16] = { #-KEY_VALUE-# };